finos/greenkey-discovery-sdk/README.md

 - If you wish to create an entire project, navigate to the directory that will hold your `custom` folder.
 If you have not made your `custom` folder, the CLI will guide you through the creation of one.
 - If you have already created a project, and simply wish to create an entity, navigate to your `entities` folder before running the tool.
 If you have not made your `entities` folder in your project, the CLI will guide you through the creation of one.

-If the installation was successful, you should see the following output after invoking the tool~
+If `gk_cli` is installed, you should see the following output after invoking the tool:
 ```sh
 $ gk_cli